google/zetasql/docs/data-manipulation-language.md

 an error and rolls back the statement.

 When calculating the number of rows modified, ZetaSQL includes rows that were inserted, updated, or replaced.
-It does not count rows that were skipped through the `IGNORE` keyword.
+It doesn't count rows that were skipped through the `IGNORE` keyword.
 To illustrate this, consider the following example of a **Singers** table: